 Suggested tour: Bangkok Floating Markets Tour

-No visit to Bangkok would be complete without visiting one of the city’s most important Buddhist temple complexes – Wat Pho.
+No Bangkok itinerary would be complete without visiting one of the city’s most important Buddhist temple complexes – Wat Pho.

 Located right in the heart of Bangkok’s Old City, Wat Pho, more commonly known as the Temple of the Reclining Buddha, has a lot going for it.